CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="mod-lb-extra"></a>Extra Options

-In the this section you have two option the first one is the choice of turning on or off the display of a **Stream** of the latest posts from your Page's wall.
+In the this section you have two options the first one is the choice of turning on or off the display of a **Stream** of the latest posts from your Page's wall.
 The second option is **Force Wall** this is for Places, specifies whether the stream contains posts from the Place's